-Whilst your Company's Investment Policy does not incorporate specific ESG objectives and investee companies are not required to meet any specific targets, it is pleasing to note that during the year a number of investments were completed in companies that have particularly strong ESG credentials.
-These include: iPac, a designer and manufacturer of sustainable plastic packaging for the UK food sector and which is achieving good commercial traction as part of a wider move towards sustainable packaging; Liftango, which has developed a technology platform to improve the efficiency of on-demand transport, such as corporate buses and carpooling to reduce carbon footprint and parking congestion; Pura, which has developed a range of eco-friendly baby nappies and wipes that are plastic free, biodegradable and compostable; and Turnkey, a provider of a bespoke ESG risk management software platform for financial services, supply chain and corporate sustainability markets.
+Whilst your Company's Investment Policy does not incorporate specific ESG objectives, and investee companies are not required to meet any particular targets, during the year a number of investments were completed in companies that have particularly strong ESG credentials.
+These include: iPac, a designer and manufacturer of sustainable plastic packaging for the UK food sector; Pura, which has developed a range of eco-friendly baby nappies and wipes that are plastic free, biodegradable and compostable; and Turnkey, a provider of bespoke ESG risk management software for financial services, supply chain and corporate sustainability markets.

-ESG considerations are becoming an increasingly important feature of investment selection and they can be key for potential acquirers.
+ESG considerations are becoming an increasingly important feature of investment selection and they can be key to potential acquirers.
 The Manager will continue to develop and monitor these metrics and help portfolio companies by sharing best practice.
-It is also worthwhile noting that your Company's exposure to the energy services sector has been reducing over recent years and following the disposal of RMEC, now accounts for 3.3% of the portfolio by value.
+It is also worthwhile noting that your Company's exposure to the energy services sector has been reducing over recent years and, following the disposal of RMEC, now accounts for less than 3% of the portfolio by value.
 Most of the remaining investee companies within this sector have, for a number of years, been actively diversifying away from a reliance on oil & gas by moving into renewable energy or other adjacent markets in recognition of the need to adjust their longer term growth strategy.